brave/browser-laptop/docs/state.md

     tabId: number, // session tab id not persisted
     closedAtIndex: number, // Index the frame was last closed at, cleared unless the frame is inside of closedFrames
     activeShortcut: string, // Set by the application store when the component should react to a shortcut
-    bookmarklet: string, // JavaScript to load for activeShortcut === 'bookmarklet'
     activeShortcutDetails: object, // Additional parameters for the active shortcut action if any
     adblock: {
       blocked: Array<string>